Undergraduate Course: Scottish Legal System (LAWS08128)

 On completion of this course, the student will be able to:

-- The Scottish legal system (and of legal systems and legal families in general); Scottish legal institutions; the rule of law; the composition, powers and functions of parliaments and governments in the UK;
+- the Scottish legal system (and of legal systems and families in general) and its legal institutions; the rule of law; the composition, powers and functions of parliaments and governments in the UK;

 - the law of persons and personality; the law of property; the law of obligations;